 GLOBAL MENU - view and adjust settings for the synthesizer.
-There are five pages, CONNECTIVITY, KEYBOARD, PEDAL, PANEL and SYSTEM.
+There are four main pages: CONNECTIVITY, PEDAL, PANEL and SYSTEM.

 COMPARE MENU - in this menu, you can compare the current program with the stored program and see the difference in physical fader positions.